 Fourth of July in Pittsfield

-In 2008, USA Today listed Pittsfield among the 10 best parade venues in the country, and the city’s Independence Day celebration has only gotten better since.
-Pittsfield pride is on full display July 4 with a parade theme titled “Celebrating Our Heroes.”
+In 2008, USA Today listed Pittsfield among the 10 best parade venues in the country.
+Pittsfield pride is on full display July 4 with a parade theme titled “Young at Heart.”
 From military veterans and police officers to EMTs and teachers, all of those who serve others and sacrifice for the community will be honored during the parade.
 Prior to the parade, registered runners can compete in Pittsfield’s Independence Day 5K race.
-Start time is 9:15 AM, and the race follows the parade route.
+Start time is 9 AM, and the race follows the parade route.
 The parade starts at 10 AM rain or shine.

 North Adams Fireworks